 Netcoins is also an over-the-counter brokerage and software developer.

 Coin ATM Radar indicates that there are more than 3700 ATMs globally.
-However, MarketsandMarkets research firm said recently that crypto ATM market is expected to grow by 50 percent to reach a value of $145 million in value by 2023 from $16.3 million currently.
-While majority (nearly 65 percent) of cryptocurrency ATMs allow users to convert fiat into cryptocurrency and not vice versa on a single machine, the report said two-way machines will gain popularity because they are more demanded right now.
+However, the MarketsandMarkets research firm said recently that crypto ATM market is expected to grow by 50 percent to reach a value of $145 million in value by 2023 from $16.3 million currently.
+While the majority (nearly 65 percent) of cryptocurrency ATMs allow users to convert fiat into cryptocurrency and not vice versa on a single machine, the report said two-way machines will gain popularity because they are more demanded right now.

 In June this year, Virtual Crypto, a developer of software and hardware for cryptocurrency via point-of-sale systems, ATMs, tablets, PCs and mobile devices; unveiled its NetoBit ATM.
 The bi-directional ATM platform allows users to sell Bitcoins.
-The company claims that it is the world's first and only ATM that allows for real-time conversion, purchase and sale of Bitcoin.
+The company claims that it is the world's first and only ATM that allows for real-time conversion, purchase, and sale of Bitcoin.